Time-reversal symmetry breaking in superconductors through loop super-current order: Toy model

-\red{It is frequent in discussions of unconventional pairing to construct the pairing potential from $k$-dependent basis functions of the relevant irrep~\cite{Annett1990,Sigrist1991,Mineev1999}.
-Such functions often vanish at high-symmetry directions in $k$-space leading to symmetry-required nodes in the quasi-particle spectrum.
-In contrast, our basis is made up of $k$-independent vectors of the form (\ref{eq:op}).
-This translates into a $k$-dependent gap function on the Fermi surface through form factors emerging from the band structure.
-Since the four components of the gap function do not all have the same phase, this can lead to nodes, however they are not located in high-symmetry directions. \chno{x05}In other words, although the structure of the LSC state is constrained by symmetry in the usual way, the locations of any zeroes in the quasi-particle spectrum are accidental.
-This allows for the spectrum to be fully gapped even when the Fermi surface cuts high-symmetry axes in the Brillouin zone \footnote{For a given crystal structure the quasi-particle spectrum will depend on details of the band structure such as the relative strength of individual hopping terms.
-Its calculation, therefore, requires a more microscopic model than those used here.
-A study of this type will be presented elsewhere [S. K. Ghosh et al., article in preparation].}.}
+\red{Usually in discussing superconducting states with unconventional pairing, the pairing potential is constructed from $\bk$-dependent basis functions of the relevant irrep~\cite{Annett1990,Sigrist1991,Mineev1999}.
+Such functions often vanish at high-symmetry directions in the $\bk$-space leading to symmetry-required nodes in the quasi-particle spectrum.
+In contrast, our basis is made up of $\bk$-independent vectors of the form shown in the Eq. (\ref{eq:op}).
+This translates into a $\bk$-dependent gap function on the Fermi surface through form factors emerging from the band structure.
+Since the four components of the gap function do not all have the same phase, this can lead to nodes, however they are not located in high-symmetry directions in general. \chno{x05}In other words, although the structure of the LSC state is constrained by symmetry in the usual way, the locations of any zeroes in the quasi-particle spectrum are accidental.
+This allows for the spectrum to be fully gapped even when the Fermi surfaces cut the high-symmetry axes in the Brillouin zone.
+For a given crystal structure, the quasi-particle spectrum will depend on details of the band structure such as the relative strength of individual hopping terms.
+Its calculation requires a more microscopic model than those used here and is beyond the scope of this article.}